 5. Click Save.
-Anzo creates a pipeline for the data set and displays a "Pipeline was successfully created" confirmation.
-Click OK to close the dialog box.
-As part of creating the pipeline, Anzo also generates a data model and mapping for the sample data set.
+Anzo creates a Pipeline for the Data Source and displays a "Pipeline was successfully created" confirmation message.

+As part of creating the Pipeline, Anzo also generates a Data Model and Mapping for the sample data set.
 The last step in this tutorial describes each of the components.
-Proceed to the next step to run the pipeline and generate the RDF File-Based Linked Data Set (FLDS).
+Proceed to the next step to run the Pipeline and generate the RDF File-Based Linked Data Set (FLDS).